-Even though primary care represents a major point for health service contact and a potential setting for detecting depression and improving adolescent health, primary care providers often lack the tools and communication skills to engage youth and their families in an appropriate course of action for treating or monitoring depression.
-To understand the potential burden from universal screening in primary care settings for pediatricians and specialty mental health providers, we sought to determine the proportion of primary care providers who assess, treat, and refer children and adolescent patients with depression, including MDD, dysthymia, and minor depression.
-We found nine national studies and one state study that provided statistics on pediatricians' practice behavior in the context of the 2004 FDA boxed warning about the use of antidepressants in pediatric populations.
-160-170
+Even though primary care represents a major point for health service contact and a potential setting for detecting depression and improving adolescent health, primary care providers often lack the tools and communication skills to engage youth and their families in an appropriate course of action for treating or monitoring depression.^{160,161} To understand the potential burden from universal screening in primary care settings for pediatricians and specialty mental health providers, we sought to determine the proportion of primary care providers who assess, treat, and refer child and adolescent patients with depression, including MDD, dysthymia, and minor depression.
+We found nine national studies and one statewide study that provided statistics on pediatricians' practice behavior in the context of the 2004 FDA boxed warning about the use of antidepressants in pediatric populations.162-172

 Regarding assessment, the nine national studies did not examine the proportion of pediatricians who assessed depression.
-Nevertheless, even the small sample of 42 pediatricians in North Carolina highlighted that assessing depression as a diagnosis decreased by 2 percent (43 percent to 41 percent) after FDA released the boxed warning.
-According to one national study, the FDA advisory was associated with significant reductions in aggregate rates of diagnosis of pediatric depression.
-From 1999 to 2004, diagnosis of pediatric depression increased from 3 to 5 per 1,000, but after the FDA advisory was issued, the national rate decreased to 1999 levels, a significant deviation from the historical trend.
-170
+Nevertheless, even the small sample of 42 pediatricians in North Carolina highlighted that assessing depression as a diagnosis decreased by 2 percent (from 43% to 41%) after the FDA released the boxed warning.164 According to one national study, the FDA advisory was associated with significant reductions in aggregate rates of diagnosis of pediatric depression.
+From 1999 to 2004, diagnosis of pediatric depression increased from 3 to 5 cases per 1,000 children, but after the FDA advisory was issued, the national rate decreased to 1999 levels, a significant deviation from the historical trend.172

-Regarding treatment, the most recent national study (published in 2012) found that a majority (60 percent) of U.S. pediatricians do not treat children and adolescents with MDD.
-Among the 2,000 pediatricians in the sample, 28 percent reported treating children and adolescents, 12 percent indicated they treated only adolescents, and no pediatrician treated children but not adolescents.
-The first national study to examine pediatrician practice change illustrated that among the 72 percent of pediatricians who were aware of the FDA warning, 80 percent changed their prescribing practices; this included 32 percent who followed their patients more closely and 7 percent who stopped treatment with SSRIs in at least one patient.
-A Canadian study observed a statistically significant decrease in pediatricians, use of SSRIs after the FDA boxed warning (25 percent versus 6 percent, p<0.0001).
-A North Carolina study also observed a statistically significant decrease (53 percent versus 26 percent, p<0.01).
-Another study examined the difference in trends between prewarning and paroxetine warning periods.
-Youth paroxetine use significantly increased during the prewarning study period (30 percent per year, p<0.001) before significantly declining during the paroxetine warning study period (-44.2 percent per year, p<0.001).
+Regarding treatment, the most recent national study (published in 2012) found that a majority (60%) of U.S. pediatricians do not treat children and adolescents with MDD.162 Among the 2,000 pediatricians in the sample, 28 percent reported treating children and adolescents, 12 percent indicated they treated only adolescents, and no pediatrician treated children but not adolescents.
+The first national study to examine pediatrician practice change illustrated that among the 72 percent of pediatricians who were aware of the FDA warning, 80 percent changed their prescribing practices; this included 32 percent who followed their patients more closely and 7 percent who stopped treatment with SSRIs in at least one patient.163 A Canadian study observed a statistically significant decrease in pediatricians' use of SSRIs after the FDA boxed warning (25% vs. 6%; p<0.001).164 Another study examined the difference in trends between prewarning and paroxetine warning periods.
+Youth paroxetine use significantly increased during the prewarning study period (30% per year; p<0.001).166

-Regarding referral, the U.S.-based survey of pediatricians found that almost 84 percent refer both children and adolescents to mental health specialists for treatment of MDD.
-Nearly 8 percent of pediatricians, however, did not refer either children or adolescents to another health care provider for treatment of this disorder.
+Regarding referral, the U.S.-based survey of pediatricians found that almost 84 percent refer both children and adolescents to mental health specialists for treatment of MDD.162 Nearly 8 percent of pediatricians, however, did not refer either children or adolescents to another health care provider for treatment of this disorder.